-Investment securities are carried at fair market value with gains and losses recognized in the statements of activities as net gain or loss on investments.
+Investments consist of mutual funds and Treasury bills with an original maturity of over three months.
+These securities are carried at fair market value with gains and losses recognized in the statements of activities as net gain or loss on investments.
 Investment income includes interest and dividends, net of related fees, which are accrued and credited to income when earned.
 Investment and interest income is reflected in the statements of activities with or without donor restrictions based upon the existence and nature of any donor or legally imposed restrictions.